jonathanmejiadev/typescript-typeorm-mysql/README.md

 ### 🧙‍♂️ As a Admin

-Can do everything a moderator does and also:
+Can do everything a Moderator does and also:

 #### Users